gr0sabi/gr0sabi.github.io/_posts/2019-01-19-my-first-jekyll-post.md

 # Hello World!
 This is my first [Jekyll](https://jekyllrb.com/) post hosted by [Github Pages](https://pages.github.com/).
 The theme I use is [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/), by [Michael Rose](https://twitter.com/mmistakes).

-## Coding IDE
+## Preferred Coding IDE
 I primarily use VS Code on Windows 10 for all coding projects.
 As an early adopter, the software is only getting better with time.
 There are a lot of great [Videos](https://code.visualstudio.com/docs/getstarted/introvideos#VSCode) that demonstrate proper setup and an overview of the features.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/vscode_scheme.JPG" alt="Visual Studio Code with Hack and One Dark Pro Vivid Theme">
 <figcaption>My preferred font is Hack with a One Dark Pro Vivid Theme.</figcaption>

-### Integrated Version Control
+### My Favorite Feature
-A really cool feature include with VS Code is the integrate Version Control.
+One of my favorite features included with VS Code is the integrate Version Control.
 It makes using Git seemless and is a powerful feature.
+I'm really only telling you this because I want to make the post a bit longer so I can see what it looks like.

 ### Thanks
 Thanks for stopping by!
-The rest of this post is me messing around.
+The rest of this post is me messing around with Jekyll and the Theme.

 # Content Flow
 This following is filler text.
 It will be removed in the future once I am happy with my blog configuration.